-In this article, we'll show you six Geckoboard features you may have missed.
-These can help you get more from your Zendesk data.
+In this article, we'll cover Geckoboard features that will help unlock more valuable insights from your Zendesk data.

 Set goals for your number visualizations